rbaynes/nat_geo_climate_control/README.md

     * Connect the resistor to the middle transistor row and to a row farther out (to pin 3).
     * Connect the Arduino pin 3 to the far end of the resistor (away from the transistor).
     * Connect the left leg row of the transistor to the Arduino GND.
 ![Alt text](/arduino_breadboard.jpg?raw=true)

+## Programming
+  1. Overview of the sensor, I2C and its frequency (.5 Hz).
+  1. Overview of PWM for the 12V fan (using 5V and a transistor so the digital output is not driving the fan)
+  1. Overview of Arduino programming:
+    * C++ with utility classes (String, Serial, etc).
+    * Embedded, so the only way to get debugging output is from the serial port (or blinking an LED).
+    * Why `setup()` and `loop()` ?
+  1. Try the two test programs after you wire the circuits:  Sensor test and fan/motor PWM test.
+  1. **Using the two test programs, can you write a control program that reads the sensor and uses the fan to reduce (or hold) the humidity at a set level?**  (hint: if you get stuck, open simple_climate.ino to see one implementation)

+## Stretch goal / fun / homework
+  * Add in the LED panel.
+  * How can we improve this control system?
+  * Make it more accurate (hold the desired point longer)?
+  * Make it more responsive?